oczki/soldat-scripting-framework/README.md

 * functions - main logic of the script, your special place
 * events - nicely commented with all of script engine's quirks

-Gives you a base for your scripts, so that you don't have to define good/bad colors from scratch for the fifteenth time, try to work around handling the same command twice, nor search for that one working implementation of `guessPlayerName`.
+Gives you a base for your scripts, so that you don't have to define good/bad colors from scratch for the fifteenth time, try to work around handling the same command twice, nor search for that one working implementation of `guessPlayerId`.

 Events have some comments that explain the order of triggers.
 You no longer need to remember which event doesn't get triggered by bots (spoiler: it's `OnJoinGame`).